learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-07/lectures/APIs/LECTURE.md

-# APIs - Lecture Notes
+# APIs - Full Lecture

 ## Objective
 **Students will be able to integrate an API into their project to provide additional functionality***